hpe-dev-incubator/hpe-dev-portal/content/blog/real-time-smart-city-traffic-monitoring-using-microservices-based-streaming-architecture-part-2.md

 </settings>
 ```

 The key information is in bold, which corresponds to the URL of the maven2 repository of the Drools workbench.
-This information can be copied and pasted from the pom.xml which can be seen by using the repository view:
+This information can be copied and pasted from the pom.xml, which can be seen by using the repository view:

 ![](/img/picture12.png)